 The Options Menu is offered when you select any Extended Menu Test.
 You may use the Options Menu to specify the sequence of testing.
 The default option is to execute the test once, then return to the current menu.

-Test Options: (Enter 'q' to return to Test Menu) Cmd - Option f - Loop forever h - Loop forever with halt on error 1 - Loop once with loop on error n - Loop forever with error messages inhibited <cr>> - Loop once Cmd=>
+''' Test Options: (Enter 'q' to return to Test Menu)

+Cmd - Option

+f - Loop forever

+h - Loop forever with halt on error

+l - Loop once with loop on error

+n - Loop forever with error messages inhibited

+<cr> - Loop once